mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 And also next [...] he emphasizes the primary events [...] of Buddhist meditation in the ancient time when Shakyamuni Buddha was alive.
 He says:

 > It is altogether clear this is the legitimate idea of the buddha-dharma that has been directly transmitted.
-Many years ago, during the ceremony on Vulture Peak, the Tathagata entrusted the right dharma eye, wondrous mind of nirvana, to Mahakashyapa alone.
+Many years ago, during the ceremony on Vulture Peak, the Tathāgata entrusted the right dharma eye, wondrous mind of nirvana, to Mahakashyapa alone.

 Well, you know this story pretty well.
 I think in the note he says: